Quantum illumination with asymmetrically squeezed two-mode light: Optimal QI receiver

-In Fig.~\ref{FigIdler}(b), SNRs of QI with a TMSV state and ASTM states with various squeezing parameter $N_{1}$ are shown against the energy of the initial TMSV state.
-Recall that the signal mode energy of an ASTM state is given by $N_{S}=N_{0}+2N_{0}N_{1}+N_{1}$, and the experimentally reported squeezing parameter is $N\approx 1$ in a microwave frequency \cite{Sandbo}.
-The SNR of QI is roughly $7$ with the TMSV state $N_{S}=N_{0}=1$, and it is improved to roughly $25$ with the additional squeezing on the signal mode $N_{1}=1$.
-SNR can be more improved by using the sequential squeezing shown in Fig.~\ref{FigQI}(b), and it becomes roughly $43$ and $61$ with the additional squeezing operations with $N_{1}=2$ and $N_{1}=3$, respectively.
-From the result, we can claim that the additional single-mode squeezing on the signal mode provides a significant improvement in the Gaussian QI.
+In Fig.~\ref{FigIdler}(b), we show the SNRs of QI using an ASTM state with an additional squeezing parameter $N_{1}$, against the energy of the initial TMSV state.
+Recall that the signal energy of the ASTM state is given by $N_{S}=N_{0}+2N_{0}N_{1}+N_{1}$.
+Starting with the TMSV state of $N_{S}=N_{0}=1$, which was experimentally reported in a microwave frequency \cite{Sandbo}, we obtain $\text{SNR}\approx 7$ at $N_{1}=0$.
+The SNR increases with the additional squeezing $N_{1}$; $\text{SNR}\approx 25$, $43$, $61$ at $N_{1}=1$, $2$, $3$, respectively.
+Thus, we can claim that the additional single-mode squeezing on the signal mode provides a significant improvement in the Gaussian QI.
+The enhancement can be explained by the signal mode energy as well as the cross-correlation terms, $\braket{\hat{a}_{R}\hat{a}_{I}}$ and $\braket{\hat{a}_{R}^{\dagger}\hat{a}_{I}^{\dagger}}$, which are exploited to detect a target \cite{Guha2009,Jo2021}.
+The single-mode squeezing operation on the signal mode amplifies the signal energy from $N_{0}$ to $N_{0}+2N_{0}N_{1}+N_{1}$ also the cross-correlation from $\sqrt{N_{0}(N_{0}+1)}$ to $\sqrt{N_{0}(N_{0}+1)(N_{1}+1)}$.
+These enlarged signal energy and cross-correlation lead to the performance improvement in the Gaussian QI.